 Bad things: Awkward repetition of words, clunky or confusing sentences.

-Does the setting of the story feel real to you?
+(2) Setting: Does the setting of the story feel real to you?
 Is the world-building convincing?
-Does the writer use the five senses to describe the world?
+Does the writer use the five senses to describe that world?

 Bad things: Info-dumps about biology, politics, history, or other aspects of the story’s setting; the story coming to a halt to make way for description; characters lecturing each other in an unrealistic way; feeling confused.